ibm-cloud-docs/codeengine/cmd_defs.md

 :   Required.
 The name of the container image that is used to process the tasks.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
 This value is *required*.

 `--tasks-state-store`, `--ts-state`
 :   Required.
-Specify the COS bucket thats stores the state of the tasks of the fleet.
+Specify the persistent data store that stores the state of the tasks of the fleet.
 This value is *required*.

 `--argument`, `--arg`, `-a`
 :   Set command arguments needed by the command to execute in the task.
 This option can be specified multiple times.
 This value is *optional*.